gzuidhof/gzuidhof.github.io/guido.io/content/posts/000-introduction-to-assemblyscript.md

 stylesheet: "post.css"
 ---

-<p style="font-size: 1.2em; font-weight: bold">⚠️ I am still writing this article, consider this an unfinished first draft.</p>
+<p style="font-size: 1.2em; font-weight: bold">⚠️ This article is outdated by now, AssemblyScript has changed quite a bit - you will have to change some things.</p>

 [**AssemblyScript**](https://www.assemblyscript.org/) is a programming language that is almost the same as [**Typescript**](https://www.typescriptlang.org/) and compiles to [**WebAssembly**](https://webassembly.org/).